 Author

 Howdy!
 I'm Lance, host of Joy in the Journey Radio.
-I've been blogging about LDS singles life since 2012, and since 2018 I've been producing a weekly Internet radio show to help LDS singles have more joy in their journey and bring all Latter-day Saints together.
+I've been blogging about LDS singles life since 2012, and since 2018 I've been producing a weekly Internet radio show and podcast to help LDS singles have more joy in their journey and bring all Latter-day Saints together.
 Let's engage a conversation that will increase the faith of LDS singles and bring singles and marrieds together in a true unity of the faith.

 Donate